 2nd day Friday: ANTANANARIVO – ANDASIBE (142 km, about 3,5 hours driving time, on a good tared road)

 Drive on the National Road No. 2 (RN 2) around 142 km to the well-known National Park Andasibe (Analamazaotra – Mantadia).
-On the way, stop at the reptiles park in Marozevo where we can see chameleons and other animals close up.
+On the way, stop at the private reptiles park in Marozevo where we can see chameleons and other animals close up.
+In the morning, we’ll buy at a supermarket in Tana all we need for an open air picnic lunch.
 Check-in at the hotel Andasibe Forest Lodge.
 Possibility to do a nocturnal visit along the road outside of the park with a local nature guide, where with the help of flashlights you can see nocturnal lemurs (mostly Goodman mouse lemurs with around 50 grams, wooly lemurs and fat tail lemurs), sleeping chameleons, tree frogs, etc..
 We’ll walk maximum one hour along the flat road.
 Dinner possible at Mary’s guesthouse.
-Overnight at the Andasibe Forest lodge, surrounded by nature.
+Overnight at the Feon’ny Ala hotel or similar.

 3rd day Saturday: ANDASIBE – MANAMBATO – AKANIN’NY NOFY (Akanin’ny Nofy means „Nest of dreams“, 125 km on good road, then 7 km on dirt track, then some 1 to 1,5 hours on the boat on the canal)